In this Article

 - When to Stop Exercise in Pregnancy?

-- Loose and Comfortable Clothing: This ensures circulation is not obstructed.
+- Loose and Comfortable Clothing: This ensures that circulation is not obstructed.

-- Moderate Temperature: A room which is too hot and two cold can affect your body temperature, and harm the baby.
+- Moderate Temperature: A room that is too hot or too cold can affect your body temperature and harm the baby.

 - Drink Plenty of Water: This ensures that you stay hydrated.

 - Stretch: Initially doing some stretching exercises helps prevent aches and

 - Don’t Over-Exert: Don’t exercise if you are too tired.

 - Avoid Standing Still For Long Periods: This may lead to pooling of blood and resultant swelling in the lower limbs.